cara-tm/pat_typo/README.md

 Notice: This plugin solves all writting errors and adds spaces accordingly based to typographic rules.

-Here is an example of many writing errors:
+Here is an example of many writing errors (but with the alternative French quote signs generator):

 ![Lot of writing errors sample](https://raw.githubusercontent.com/cara-tm/pat_typo/master/writing-errors.png "Sample of writing errors")